Paulescu/real-time-ohlc-with-bytewax/README.md

     $ make run
     ```

-## Wannna build real-world ML products?

-Check the [Real-World ML Program](https://realworldmachinelearning.carrd.co/), a hands-on, 3-hour course where you will learn
-how to design, build, [deploy](https://taxi-demand-predictor.streamlit.app/), and [monitor](https://taxi-demand-predictor-monitoring.streamlit.app/) a real-world ML app.
+## Wanna learn to design, develop and deploy a real-world ML system yourself?
+Join the [Real-World ML Tutorial + Community](https://realworldmachinelearning.carrd.co/) and get LIFETIME ACCESS to

+→ 3 hours of video lectures 🎬
+→ Full source code implementation 👨‍💻
+→ Discord private community, to connect with 100+ students and me 👨‍👩‍👦